 I was fortunate to have the opportunity to interview Gail Goodman last week at the Momentum Summit at MIT Sloan.
 Gail is the CEO of Constant Contact, an email marketing company that was founded during the "boom days" of the Internet, made it through the post-bubble apocalypse, and is now a publicly traded company and a market leader.

 I originally planned to ask Gail a bunch of standard interview questions but then I realized what a missed opportunity that would be.
-Instead I only asked her questions that I personally care about as a first-time startup CEO (at Performable).
+Instead I only asked her questions that I personally care about as a first-time startup CEO (at Performable) now second-time CEO (at Drift).

 From her answers to my questions, here are 8 startup lessons that I learned from Gail: